sdziallas/comp55/docs/labs/4-ACM.md

 The last class this lab will introduce today is ```GImage``` class, which lets us add rectangular images. ```GImage```s take three parameters, a filename, an x and y coordinate.
-The one difference is that the first parameter passed to an image must be the name of the image.
-Since it's like a file, that image should be in the same directory as your project.
+The one difference is that the first parameter passed to an image must be the name of the image, including the extension.
+However, since we are loading something that is different than code, images will need to be in a media directory that is at the same level as src and bin folders.
-If it's somewhere else or you want your images to be in a folder, you should prefix any image with that folder name, like
+If it's somewhere else or you want an additional folder inside of your media folder, you should prefix any image with that folder name, like
 ```foldername/image.png```.
 If you'd like to get the size of any image
 object, after it's been created, you can call ```getWidth()``` or